luebken/kubernetes/examples/guestbook-go/README-build-own-guestbook.md

 ## Build the guestbook image

+	cd _src
-	# change something in the guestbook image e.g. background color in css
+	# change something in the guestbook image e.g. change the <title> in the index.html
-	#
+	sed -i '' 's/Guestbook/My-Oh-My-Guestbook/' public/index.html
 	# build and push the guestbook image. replace `luebken` with your docker username
 	cd _src
 	./script/release.sh latest luebken